 The HSA Authority by Old National Bank stands apart as one of the most experienced Health Savings Account administrators.
 They were among the first to bring HSAs to the market in 2004.
-Chosen as HSA Trustee for the State of Indiana employees, today they provide customized HSA solutions for employer groups and individuals in all 50 states.
-Today, The HSA Authority services over 98,000 HSAs, with nearly $200 million in HSA assets and deposits.
+Today, The HSA Authority services over 98,000 HSAs in all 50 states, with nearly $200 million in HSA assets and deposits.

 for The HSA Authority as an investment vehicle